oyieroyier/javascript_practice/arrays/README.md

 // => 'c' 2
 ```

-Finally, we coud use the good old for loop to iterate arrays.
+Finally, we could use the good old for loop to iterate arrays.

 ```js
 const arr = ['a', 'b', 'c'];